 - Measure AA Bond Accountability Report: FY2017-18

 - Measure AA Bond Accountability Report: May 11, 2014 - June 30, 2016

-The CAFR, composed of introductory, financial and statistical sections, is prepared by the Finance Department in compliance with the principles and standards for financial reporting promulgated by the Governmental Accounting Standards Board.
+The CAFR, composed of introductory, financial and statistical sections, is prepared by the Finance Department in compliance with the principles and standards for financial reporting established by the Governmental Accounting Standards Board.
 The financial section includes the audited financial statements and independent auditor’s report.
 Prior to FY2016-17, Midpen presented an annual audited financial report.

-The PAFR, prepared by the Finance Department, consists of a readily accessible and easily understandable District financial report designed for the general public.
+The PAFR, prepared by the Finance Department, consists of a readily accessible and easily understandable Midpen financial report designed for the general public.